sdwh/ContosoUniversity/ContosoUniversity/readme.md

 ## Update the Create page

-1. Edit : Controllers\StudentController.cs
+1. Edit : Controllers\StudentController.cs (Create Action)

 An alternative way to prevent overposting that is preferred by many developers is to use view models rather than entity classes with model binding.
 Include only the properties you want to update in the view model

 ## Update HttpPost Edit method

-1. Edit : Controllers\StudentConteroller.cs
+1. Edit : Controllers\StudentConteroller.cs (Edit Action)

 All columns of the database row are updated, including those that the user didn't change.